kailash-manasarovar/statement/docs/next-batch.md

 ## TODO: list

-### May 2024

-1. I heard Bali is all over Tiktok.
-And the mousses still wouldn't do anything about women sedated and mass-raped at work because of their sinister history?
-Letting Elon in on it, while he knew full well he'd be untouchable.
-It's incredible.

-### November 2024

-1. Naama Levy at Citadines - added.
-Worth keeping at the top.

 ### December 2024

 1. Texting Rich Freed from the Spa Samui desperate for some help.
 He texts me back he is in Bali.